Back to blog

 3. Source from specialized B2B data providers

-Providers like Coresignal offer large-scale, continuously updated job posting datasets, sourced from multiple platforms and cleaned for enterprise use.
-This is the best option for organizations that need high-quality, up-to-date data delivered in a consistent format.
+Providers like Coresignal offer large-scale, freshly updated job posting datasets, sourced from multiple platforms, cleaned for enterprise use, and also accessible via a robust jobs API.
+This is the best option for organizations that need high-quality, up-to-date data delivered in a consistent and developer-friendly format.

 4. Use official job APIs